Short dated smile under Rough Volatility: asymptotics and numerics

 A similar setting has been considered in \cite{forde2017asymptotics,bayer2017short}.
 The main difference in the structure of the model is that here we allow for a direct dependence on time in $\sigma(t,\omega) = \sigma(\hat{W}_t,t^{2H})$, whereas in \cite{forde2017asymptotics,bayer2017short} the volatility function depends only on the fBM, so $\sigma(t,\omega)=\sigma(\hat{W}_t)$.
 As mentioned in the introduction, assuming that the volatility is a deterministic function only of the fBM rules out the rBergomi model $\sigma(\hat{W}_t,t^{2H})=\sigma_0 \exp(\eta\hat{W}_t/2-\eta^2 t^{2H}/4)$, see \cite{bayer2016pricing,BLP15}, from the analysis, so a modified version of rBergomi is considered in \cite{bayer2017short}.
 We discuss in detail both versions of this model in Section \ref{sec:bergomi}.
 With a volatility function $ \sigma(\hat{W}_t,t^{2H})$, one can write the dynamics of the log-price $X=\log S$ as

 In this case, a LDP holds, writing $\hat\varepsilon=\varepsilon^{2H}$, for

 with speed $\hat{\varepsilon}^{2}$ and rate function

 where $\hat h_t = (K * \dot h)_t $ and $\| \cdot \|_{H^1}$ is the Cameron-Martin norm.
+The existence of a minimizer above is obtained from a standard compactness argument.
+Through the space-time scaling $t=\eps^2$ and the fact that, in law, $\bar X^\eps_1=\frac{\hat{\eps}}{\eps} X_{\eps^2}$, this small-noise LDP translates to a short-time LDP.
 This result was proved for $ \sigma(\hat{W}_t,t^{2H})= \sigma(\hat{W}_t)$ in \cite{forde2017asymptotics} and then extended to possible dependence in $t^{2H}$ in \cite[Section 7.3]{friz2018precise1}.
 In general, when looking only at large (or moderate) deviations, the $t^{2H}$-dependence in $\sigma(\cdot)$ does not affect the analysis, and the large (or moderate) deviations behavior is the same one would get with volatility $ \sigma(\hat{W}_t,0)$.
 In \cite{friz2018precise1}, we consider a general asymptotic setting, obtaining for generic stochastic volatility models (including RoughVol ones) precise asymptotics that refine such large deviations asymptotics.
 For such refinement, this $t^{2H}$-dependence actually affects the asymptotics.
 In the present paper we provide computationally relevant results that allow for the practical usage of such refined pricing asymptotics and discuss their consequences on the Black-Scholes implied volatility.